gabrielleraujo/TCC-Computer-Science-UFRRJ/README.md

 # TCC-Computer-Science-UFRRJ
-Documentation and source code for my final project in Computer Science at the Federal Rural University of Rio de Janeiro.
+Documentation and source code for my final project in Computer Science at the Universidade Federal Rural do Rio de Janeiro.
 Theme: Microservices Architecture Analysis Using CQRS: Development of an E-commerce System as a Practical Example

 ## Microservices available in: